 You earn one credit each time you make a certain amount of earnings, up to four times per year, and you keep your credits even if you lose your job, get a different job, or have a salary change.
 You also keep the credits you’ve accumulated in previous years even if the government increases the amount of earnings required per credit.

-As of January 2018, you receive one credit for every $1,320 you earn in 2018, but you still earn credits for previous years if your earnings in a given year met or exceeded that year’s minimum amount per credit.
+In 2023, you receive one credit for every $1,640 you earn, but you still earn credits for previous years if your earnings in a given year met or exceeded that year’s minimum amount per credit.

 The government uses a five-point process to determine whether you meet the SSDI definition of disability, a measure of how severe your condition is in relation to your eligibility for benefits.